 CONFERENCE COMMITTEE REPORT ON H. F. No. 5

-section 13.7191, by adding a subdivision; proposing coding for new law as
+section 2, subdivision 4; proposing coding for new law in Minnesota Statutes,

 Speaker of the House of Representatives